Akhil-0190/Informatica-GenAI-Hackathon-2025/README.md

 - **Automation**: IICS Taskflows for orchestrating automated processes.
 - **Visualization**: Power BI for real-time dashboards and analytics.
 - **Backend**: OpenAI APIs for AI-driven insights.

-## Screenshots

-Screenshots showcasing the dashboard and its features will be uploaded.

 ## Roadmap